petr-tik/dark_rusty_pool/Readme.md

 ## tl;dr

 Learnt Rust to implement an order book and compare against another implementation in C++17.
-My rust application is slower than C++17 - benchmarks to come.
-Suspect the design is more of a culprit.
-Order book spec attached to avoid repeating myself.

 ## Requirements

-  * Rust 1.26 - stdlib only
+  * Rust 1.26 (stdlib only)
   * Cargo

 ## Test and run